-What it’s good for: Keeping track of what you listen accurately and automatically.
+What it’s good for: Keep track of tunes you enjoy all in one spot.

 The result: When you use SoundCloud to favorite a track it’s posted to Facebook.
 Instantly.

-What it’s good for: Letting your friends and family know of new music that you’ve enjoyed so that they can enjoy it as well.
+What it’s good for: Let your friends and family know of new music that you’ve enjoyed so that they can enjoy it as well.

-The result: When you “heart” a song through Last.fm, a tweet will be sent on your behalf stating so.
+The result: When you like a song on SoundCloud, a tweet will be sent on your behalf stating so.

-What it’s good for: Pretty much the same as the last recipe, except for Twitter.
+What it’s good for: Pretty much the same as the last Applet, except for Twitter.

 The result: This saves the photos from your iOS device to your Dropbox.

-What it’s good for: Keeping a clean record of the photos you take for post-processing or just general backup.
+What it’s good for: You can keep a clean record of the photos you take for post-processing or just general backup.